JonmuxuPvP/Dictionary/README.md

 ## Why this project now?
 Lol
 I enjoy being a home programmer that helps other people with quick web applications.
 This is yet another case where a friend of mine needed a simple dictionary for the web, so I delivered.

-The purpose of the project is to learn how to work under a short and limited time, as it helps me develop a much better mindset when it comes to programming.
+The purpose of the project is to learn how to work under a short and limited amount time, as it helps me develop a much better mindset when it comes to programming.